 Ms. Rosie Malek-Yonan is an Assyrian-American Christian and a descendant of one of the oldest and most prominent Assyrian Christian families, tracing her Assyrian roots back to more than eleven centuries as evidenced by the Malek Family Tree.
+She carries the title of Malek as it is passed on from generation to generation symbolizing the Assyrian identity.

 The Assyrian Genocide of 1914-1918 that wiped out two-thirds of the Assyrian Christians of Turkey and Urmi totaling 750,000 souls, marked the beginning of the dispersion of the once closely knit Malek-Yonan Tribe as they were once again forced to flee to far corners of the globe from Europe to America.

 Living as a minority Assyrian Christian in Iran, the Malek-Yonan Family always used its influence and the Malek title to further the interests and welfare of its Assyrian nation.
-The family has produced many great sons and daughters.
+The Malek family has produced many great sons and daughters.

-Her father, George Malek-Yonan, a leading Assyrian international attorney, was personally responsible for negotiating and procuring a seat for the Assyrian nation as a recognized minority in the Iranian Parliament, thus giving them a political voice.
+Her father, George Malek-Yonan, a leading Assyrian international attorney, was personally responsible for negotiating and procuring a seat for the Assyrian nation as a recognized minority nation in the Iranian Parliament, thus giving them a political voice.
 This was a remarkable achievement, to say the least, considering that Assyrians have been a people without a formal country since the fall of the Assyrian Empire.

 Her mother, Lida Malek-Yonan, was equally influential in demanding recognition for Assyrian women in Iran by launching and presiding over the Assyrian Women Organization, which was the only officially recognized charter member of the Iranian Women Association up until the end of the Pahlavi Dynasty.